CAS number application process

 |6||The Home Office will process your information and, if it is all correct, they will allocate you a CAS number.
 They will send this number to the University (not to you).||Within 1 working day of the Home Office receiving your CAS Application Information.|

 |7||We will email you a CAS Statement confirming that your CAS number has been assigned and telling you what this is.
 You will also be able to view the CAS number, and the information we used in your application, by logging back in to your record in the Pre-Registration system.||Within 2 working days of the Home Office sending your CAS number to the University.|

 |8||After you have received your CAS number, you can find details of how to make your visa application on the Home Office website.
 Please note that you will only be able to apply for your visa a maximum of three months before the date your course is due to start.|

 Frequently asked questions

-You can also read our answers to frequently asked questions about the process of applying for a CAS number.
+You can also read our answers to frequently asked questions about the process of arranging a CAS number: